Enhancing Action Recognition by Leveraging the Hierarchical Structure of Actions and Textual Context: Experiments

 \subsection{Results}

-To determine the best combination of visual input with contextual data that provides the best top-$k$ accuracy, Table~\ref{tab:main-res} contains the results for the best settings obtained after extensive ablation experiments (see Section~\ref{sec:ablation}).
+To determine the best combination of visual input with contextual data that provides the best top-$k$ accuracy, Table~\ref{tab:main-res} presents the results for the best settings obtained after extensive ablation experiments (see Section~\ref{sec:ablation}).

-For each experiment, we evaluate using both a fine-grained only training objective (-), and a dual training objective with the proposed joint loss~($\checkmark$).
+For each experiment, we evaluate using both a fine-grained-only training objective (-), and a dual training objective with the proposed joint loss~($\checkmark$).
 The results lead to the conclusion that the proposed method outperforms the standard approach relying only on visual inputs.
 Moreover, for every input combination it is observed that predicting both fine- and coarse-grained actions results in better performance.
-Note that the observed decrease in top-5 accuracy in some cases is primarily due to the model's high confidence in the top classes.
+Note that the observed decrease in top-$5$ accuracy in some cases is primarily due to the model's high confidence in the top classes.

 \textbf{Impact of optical flow on video analytics:} Optical flow is considered an auxiliary modality that complements RGB data, providing a notable performance boost of $1.97\%$ when used in combination with RGB, and even outperforming in the uni-modal approach ($1.26\%$).
-Although, when combined with contextual information, its effectiveness diminishes, underperforming compared to the corresponding RGB-based method.
+However, its effectiveness diminishes when combined with contextual information and underperforms compared to the corresponding RGB-based method.
 When all three modalities (RGB, optical flow, and contextual information) are combined, optical flow contributes only a marginal improvement of $0.15\%$.

 \textbf{On the effect of the joint loss function:} Using a joint loss function to predict both fine-grained and coarse-grained actions during training enhances performance across all input modalities.
 This approach yields up to a $1.37\%$ improvement when fusing RGB and text embeddings.
-Notably, the top-$k$ performance of the coarse-grained classifier is correlated with improvements in fine-grained action recognition.
+Notably, the top-$k$ performance of the coarse-grained classifier correlates with improvements in fine-grained action recognition.

 \textbf{On the effect of exploiting contextual data:} Contextual data, which includes information about previous actions and location in text format, is dependent on visual observations from past frames.
 As a result, it is always combined with visual modalities and not used independently.
 Our results demonstrate that incorporating contextual data significantly enhances performance, yielding a $17.12\%$ improvement compared to the RGB-only fine-grained approach, and outperforming all other fusion combinations.